scrapy/scrapy/docs/topics/request-queues.rst

       If the input data is invalid, raise an exception from this class method of from your ``__init__`` method to halt the crawl.

-   .. method:: push(self, request: scrapy.http.Request)
+   .. method:: push(self, request: scrapy.http.Request) -> None

       Push a request into the queue.